olgerd27/file_transfer/README.md

 * Consider security and error scenarios in your implementation.
 * The focus is on both the correctness and clarity of the RPC service implementation.
 * Logging: Configurable logging allows monitoring of Client and Server operations for debugging and auditing.

-???
-This task assesses the candidate's understanding of RPC, their ability to define and implement an RPC interface, and their overall system design and coding skills.
-???
-Additionally, it allows the interviewer to evaluate error handling and testing practices.

 ## Useful admin commands
 - Check the status for `rpcbind`: